scottohara/confluence-data-center-gke/README.md

 kubectl apply -f database
 ```

-`config.yaml` is used to configure the name of the database, the admin password, and the location of the data files.
+* `config.yaml` is used to configure the name of the database, the admin password, and the location of the data files.
-`storage.yaml` defines a writable persistent volume for storing data.
+* `storage.yaml` defines a writable persistent volume for storing data.
-`service.yaml` creates a "ClusterIP" service, allowing each Confluence node to access the database on port 5432.
+* `service.yaml` creates a `ClusterIP` service, allowing each Confluence node to access the database on port 5432.
-`deployment.yaml` creates a single instance of postgres 11, using the persistent volume above.
+* `deployment.yaml` creates a single instance of postgres 11, using the persistent volume above.

 ### Deploy a load balancer service

-A service of type "LoadBalancer" sits in front of the Confluence nodes, and allows access to the cluster on http://<external IP address>
+A service of type `LoadBalancer` sits in front of the Confluence nodes, and allows access to the cluster on `http://<external IP address>`

 For testing purposes, it can be useful to ensure that your Confluence session remains on the same Confluence node, so we use `sessionAffinity: ClientIP` to stick sessions to the node that they started on.